oolekk/task-beone/README.md

 `info` will print info and in-depth stats about all the pieces on and off the board

-`mv 11 22` will attepmt to move piece from (1,1) to (2,2) it is validated both locally and remotely
+`mv 11 22` will attempt to move piece from (1,1) to (2,2) it is validated both locally and remotely

-`rand` will randomly populate the board for a quck-start expereience
+`rand` will randomly populate the board for a quick-start experience

 `exit` will exit the repl